Near Independence in Washington County, Texas — The American South (West South Central)

 Topics and series.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • War, US Civil.
 In addition, it is included in the Texas 1936 Centennial Markers and Monuments series list.

 Location.
 30° 19.71′ N, 96° 21.678′ W. Marker is near Independence, Texas, in Washington County.
-Marker is on Coles Road (County Road 60) 0.1 miles west of McCrocklin Road, on the right when traveling west.
+It is on Coles Road (County Road 60) 0.1 miles west of McCrocklin Road, on the right when traveling west.
 Marker is located in the Old Independence Cemetery.
 Touch for map.
 Marker is in this post office area: Brenham TX 77833, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Moses Austin Bryan (a few steps from this marker); Old Independence Cemetery (within shouting distance of this marker); Liberty Community Cemetery (approx. 0.4 miles away); Columns of a Building of Old Baylor University (approx. 0.8 miles away); Dr. Horace G. Clark (approx. 0.8 miles away); The Female Department of Baylor University (approx. 0.8 miles away); The Davis Family (approx. 0.8 miles away); Old Baylor Park (approx. 0.8 miles away).
+At least 8 other markers are within walking distance of this marker: Moses Austin Bryan (a few steps from this marker); Old Independence Cemetery (within shouting distance of this marker); Liberty Community Cemetery (approx. 0.4 miles away); Columns of a Building of Old Baylor University (approx. 0.8 miles away); Dr. Horace G. Clark (approx. 0.8 miles away); The Female Department of Baylor University (approx. 0.8 miles away); The Davis Family (approx. 0.8 miles away); Old Baylor Park (approx. 0.8 miles away).
 Touch for a list and map of all markers in Independence.

 Also see . . .
-Willie, James (1823–1863) - The Handbook of Texas Online.
-Texas State Historical Association (TSHA) (Submitted on November 4, 2021, by Brian Anderson of Humble, Texas.)
+Willie, James (18231863) - The Handbook of Texas Online.
+Texas State Historical Association (TSHA) (Submitted on November 4, 2021, by Brian Anderson of New Albany, Ohio.)